 Every year, at the end of May, at the very first morning dew, Drosoulites appear in the beach as shadows.
-Drosoulites are the ghosts of the dead warriors that defended the Frangokastelo Fortress from Turks under the commands of Hatzimichalis Dalianis.
+Drosoulites are the ghosts of the dead warriors that defended the Frangokastelo Fortress from the Turks under the commands of the chieftain Hatzimichalis Dalianis.

 In the last days of May and the first of june, human-like shadows dressed in black, walking or riding, armed with weapons, move from the church of Agios Charalambos and advance towards the old fort Frangokastelo and fade near the seaside.
 They move in a row and appear for about 10 minutes, when there is no wind and humidity is intense.

-Appearances: According to the legend, in 1890 a transient Turkish army, took the images for rebels and fled away.
+Appearances: According to the legend, in 1890 a transient Turkish army, thought the ghosts were rebels and fled away.
 Many years later, when Germans had occupied Crete, one German patrol saw the ghosts and they opened fire against them.
 Of course nobody, except the dignity of Germans was hurt.
 Shadows do not appear every year, there might be many years till a new appearance is observed.
 They have also have never been video taped of photographed.